-33. QUALIFYING PRACTICE SESSIONS
+33. QUALIFYING SESSIONS

-- 33.1 At least one qualifying practice session of at least twenty minutes and of no more than thirty minutes duration will be scheduled on the first or second day of the Event. - 33.2 If the number of cars entered for an Event exceeds the number of cars which are permitted to take part in practice (according to the requirements of the circuit license), the cars may be split into two groups.
-The method used to split the groups will be determined by the Race Director. - 33.3 No driver may start a race without taking part in at least one practice session. - 33.4 Qualifying grids will be based on Championship points unless otherwise specified in the Event Supplemental Regulations.
+- At least one qualifying session of at least twenty minutes and of no more than thirty minutes duration will be scheduled on the first or second day of the Event. - If the number of cars entered for an Event exceeds the number of cars which are permitted to take part in practice (according to the requirements of the circuit license), the cars may be split into two groups.
+The method used to split the groups will be determined by the Race Director. - 33.3 No driver may start a race without taking part in at least one practice session. - Qualifying grids will be based on Championship driver points unless otherwise specified in the Event Supplemental Regulations.
+If two or more drivers have the same number of points, their grid order will be determined in accordance with the provisions of Article 7.2.
+For the first Event of the Championship season, the qualifying grid will be based on the fastest lap of the driver in either practice session.
+In the event that both practice sessions are cancelled at the first Event of the Championship season, the qualifying grid will be drawn up at the discretion of the Race Director.
 Cars not in position by the 1-minute announcement must start the session from the back of the pre-grid.